NCUA Streamlined CDFI Application Round for Credit Unions Now Open

 How to apply for the streamlined CDFI certification

 Applications for this CDFI certification round opened to eligible credit unions on January 24 of this year and will close on April 3, 2021.

 According to the NCUA’s instructions, “to qualify for the streamlined process, low-income-designated credit unions submit loan originations to the NCUA by email to CURECDFI@ncua.gov and complete an online participation form.”

 To assess eligibility, The Office of Credit Union Resources and Expansion “analyzes each credit union’s products, services, and other indicators to determine whether it qualifies to use the streamlined certification application.”
 The office will then request additional information from each credit union to complete the application process, or let them know if they're not eligible for the streamlined approach and should instead use the standard CDFI application process.

-Once an application has been submitted, the CDFI makes a final decision on certification.
-If a credit union is approved, they will then be granted access to the training they need to provide financial services to underserved communities.
+Once an application has been submitted, the CDFI makes the final decision on certification.
+If a credit union is approved, it will then be granted access to the training they need to provide financial services to underserved communities.
 This is a fantastic way to increase membership while also delivering much-needed services to communities often bypassed by other financial institutions.

-Now more than ever, underserved communities, where people still handle money as cash, need an entry point to the financial system.
-Until the unbanked can open their own accounts, they won’t be able to use savings and checking services, credit cards, loans, or mortgages.
+Now more than ever, underserved communities need an entry point to the mainstream financial system.
+Until the unbanked can open accounts, they won’t be able to use wealth-building products and services, such as savings and checking services, credit cards, loans, or mortgages.